The Gymnosperm Database

 Cupressus was a hot topic in conifer systematics during the first decade of the 21st Century, with various proposals to subdivide it into multiple genera.
 I will not belabor the history of this controversy, but will summarize it as follows:

-Within Cupressus, substantially all recognized species were addressed in the analysis of Terry et al. (2018), which considered both nuclear and chloroplast sequences.
-The nuclear analysis identified 3 geographically-distinct clades: a basal clade containing the Himalayan/Tibetan species C. cashmeriana, C. torulosa, C. gigantea, and C. duclouxiana; a sister clade of Africa, Europe and west Asia containing C. dupreziana, C. atlantica and C. sempervirens; and these two sister to a third southeast Asian clade containing C. chengiana and C. funebris (the analysis also considered several other taxa that are here reduced to synonymy).
+Within Cupressus, most recognized species were addressed in the analysis of Terry et al. (2018), which considered both nuclear and chloroplast sequences.
+The nuclear analysis identified 3 geographically-distinct clades: a basal clade containing the Himalayan/Tibetan species C. cashmeriana, C. torulosa, C. gigantea, and C. duclouxiana; a sister clade of Africa, Europe and west Asia containing C. dupreziana, C. atlantica and C. sempervirens; and these two sister to a third southeast Asian clade containing C. chengiana and C. funebris.
 The chloroplast analysis also identified these 3 clades, but two varieties of C. chengiana were placed within the basal clade, albeit with low confidence.
-Considering this, the authors suggest "uncertainty in relationships among the three lineages of Cupressus may be attributable to rapid diversification."
-Overall, the studies to date suggest that further molecular work in the genus is likely to provide substantial insights.
+However, Maerki (2020) points out that the authors misidentified at least two specimens, which introduces significant uncertainty to the conclusions.

 Description